quantumbagel/Triggered/README.md

 * Do - delete the Do with id `do_name` inside the trigger with id `trigger_name`

-## TODOS
+## TODOS to v1.0 (in order of priority)

-* Better in-app help / descriptions of arguments
+* ~~Better in-app help / descriptions of arguments~~
-* Use embeds every time the bot responds
+* ~~Use embeds every time the bot responds~~
-* More Dos
+* Multithreading do/trigger execution to prevent malicious code from blocking main thread Certain type inheritance for dos
 * A "periodic" trigger type that runs every so often
-* More trigger types (like message-edit or AutoMod related things)
 * Better permission handling than current system
+* More trigger types (like message-edit or AutoMod related things) (may remove) More Dos

-That's all! \:D
+That's all! :D